 Random long shot enlargement cropped 60% from the original NEF file - full frame DSLR D3 in DX mode @600mm

 The DSLR D3 has limitations like any other camera.
-This image is pushing the D3 beyond its expectations.
-I normally use the classic D3 for daylight snaps only.
+The above image is pushing the D3 beyond its expectations.
+I normally use the D3 for daylight snaps only.
+Although, I have captured a few good Lunar snaps with the D3.
+They can be viewed on this page.

-The planet is overflowing with guns.
+The overflow of guns.
 Some for good purposes, others for carnage.
-This snap is an enlargement crop taken at distance with with a DSLR D3S and zoom lens on DX mode @ 600mm.
+This snap is an enlarged crop taken at distance with a DSLR D3S and zoom lens in DX mode @600mm.

-Closeup street portrait with the D3 and 28mm 1.4 prime lens.
-Most street portraits with the 28mm prime are taken @5.6 in aperture mode.
-I use single spot metering pointed at the eye i.e. snap one left eye, snap two right eye.
-Depth of field is just adequate enough to have the subject's nose to the ears in focus.
-Every closeup street portrait capture requires interacting with subjects first.
+Closeup street portrait with the D3, AF 28mm 1.4 prime.
+Most street portraits with the 28 prime are @5.6.
+Depth of field is just adequate enough with this particular prime getting subject's nose to the ears in focus.
+Closeup street portrait captures requires interacting with subjects first.
 Every subject requires different methods of interaction.
 Without knowing interaction skills, forget about taking shots like above.
 People are normally in a rush somewhere, some are shy, others evasive, or even afraid.
-Taking closeup street portraits of total strangers, one must already have their camera settings all correct ready to go.
-There is limited time to get the shots.
-It's the total opposite compared to taking staged portraits with people we associate with.
+Taking closeup street portraits of total strangers, a must, is having camera settings correct ready to go.
+There's limited time to get shots.
+The total opposite compared to taking staged portraits with people we normally associate with.

 Sun up, reflections good, shadow OK, take the shot.
 DSLR DX and zoom lens.
 If a small amount of interaction was used before hand, this image would of looked better having the subject looking at the lens - next time.

-Solid architecture construction like above is a bygone era.
+Solid architecture construction like above, is a bygone era.
 Today, we accept cheap shoddy workmanship that ends up failing with all kinds of issues.
 With a small amount of labor, this building could be renovated to pristine condition and survive another 100 years.
-DSLR D3 snap.

-Traveling overland offshore, one meets some amazing artists.
-These musicians, a South African couple could play their guitars singing in perfect harmony giving goosebumps of ecstasy to anyone hearing them.
-A few weeks later I heard them play at a packed out live venue.
-Image snap - point and shoot, campground central South Africa.
+Traveling overland, one meets some amazing artists.
+These musicians, a South African couple could play their guitars singing in perfect harmony giving goosebumps of ecstasy.
+A few weeks later, I heard them again performing at a packed out live venue.
+Image snap - point and shoot, campground, central South Africa.

 Inca rock design is unique in it's shape and form.
 The only close resemblance I've seen was the above top right in northern Ethiopia.

 Absorbing the view at Sascayhuaman, Cuzco.
 The best time to have peace and quiet at any funded UNESCO site, is when heavy downpours occur.
-Most people run for cover, or return the following day.
+Most people run for cover returning the following day.

-I still remember where this classic 135mm SLR roll film street snap of a Dalat was taken 35+ years ago, Stuart Lane, Newmarket, Kolkata.
+I still remember where this classic 135mm SLR roll film street snap, a Dalat was taken 35+ years ago, Stuart Lane, Newmarket, Kolkata.

-This dude may look as if he was gangster, or working for the local mafia.
+This dude may look as if he was a gangster, or maybe working for the local mafia.
 As the saying goes "never judge someone by the way they look."
-A DSLR D800 snap.
+DSLR D800 street still.

 A classic 1980s SLR long shot with an F2AS and 50-300mm f/4.5 ED-IF AIS lens.
 The original image size is 4x larger.
 Both subjects are carrying Nikon gear, one with an F2 Photomic.
 My first ever Nikon was an F2.
 It was used through the early years of overland travel '82 up across the Middle East, central and south America central and south east Asia.
 The F2 never missed a beat.
 It was finally let go, sold to an American dude in Nicaragua with a 50 1.4 lens.
 I still had 2 F2AS bodies.

-Capturing washing snaps of woman in public solely depends on the subject if they allow it.
-Forget about trying this anywhere through the Middle East, and parts of central Asia and Africa.
+Capturing washing snaps of woman in public solely depends on the subject, if they allow it.
+Forget about trying this anywhere through the Middle East, including parts of central Asia and Africa.
 You'll be screamed at, rocks thrown, camera smashed and possibly arrested and deported.
 Have I ever encountered such actions?
 No, but I've met idiots that have.
 Crossing the grey area in Muslim communities is just asking for trouble.
+Best advice, ensure dialogue and consent has been granted before raising cameras.

-There's times when one regrets of not taking more images at certain locations of individual subjects.
-This was a normal occurrence that happened during the roll film days after months, or even years leaving those regions.
-The lack of not capturing more snaps like above, a Peruvian taxi driver with his well used VW on slicks is one of those regrets.
-The reasons why I didn't take more street images during my first stay in Lima in '88 was probably due to the lack of safety.
+There are times when one regrets of not taking more images at certain locations, especially of individual subjects.
+This was a normal occurrence that happened during the roll film days, after months, or even years leaving those regions.
+The lack of not capturing more snaps, like above, a Peruvian taxi driver with his well used VW on slicks, is one of those regrets.
+The reasons why I didn't take more street images during my first stay in Lima, in '88 was probably due to the lack of safety.
 Foreigners were being robbed left right and center.
 A day didn't pass by of hearing another traveler, or a couple being robbed out on the street.
-Jumping in the wrong taxi and held up a few blocks away happened.
+Jumping in the wrong taxi and held up a few blocks away did happen.
 Potato sacks slid over backpacks was normal procedure when transiting on buses through the country.
 Hopping down every time buses stopped during the night made sure baggage in the hold wasn't stolen.
 Highway bandits were alive and well.
 Bus stations back then were notorious locations for thieving.
 Actually, Peru during the late 80s was a thieving paradise.
-My baggage and camera gear made it through the entire continent overland from Puerto Williams to New York city with no loss - That's a feat on its own.
+My baggage and camera gear made it through the entire continent overland from Puerto Williams to New York city with no loss - That's a feat all on its own.

 Some of the best locations to go for all those rustic snaps are dumping grounds full of classic autos.